spacegal-spiff/mirisim-coronagraphy/docs/source/index.rst

 .. note::

    This project is under active development.
+Keep checking back for updates!

 Contents
 --------